-- Reusable water bottles – fill them up before you go out but also check refill.org.uk or download their app to see where you can top up your bottles when out and about.
+- Reusable water bottles – fill them up before you go out and check on refill.org.uk or download their app to see where you can top up your bottles when out and about.

 - Reusable shopping bags – either reuse all those old plastic bags that clog up the cupboard under the sink or use a cloth bag.

-- Reusable straws and cutlery sets – say no to plastic straws or buy some metal or bamboo ones to take with you; reusable cutlery sets are also available in handy boxes that will just slip into a bag for when they might be needed.
+- Reusable straws and cutlery sets – say no to plastic straws or buy some metal or bamboo ones to take with you.

 - Use beeswax food wraps or vegan wax wraps to keep food fresh in the fridge rather than clingfilm.

-- Buy local produce or should you feel green fingered grow vegetables and fruit at home.
+- Buy local produce or should you feel green fingered, try growing vegetables and fruit at home.